 But don’t hardgainers have worse muscle-building genetics?
 When I first started trying to build muscle, I assumed that being skinny meant that I wouldn’t be able to build muscle very quickly.
 That was confirmed by the fact that I was trying everything I could to gain weight and still couldn’t get the damn scale to budge.

-Once we learn how to eat enough calories, hardgainers tend to respond incredibly well to lifting weights—with a proper bulking program, we’re almost always able to exceed all the expected rates of muscle growth even while keeping our gains fairly lean.
+Once we learn how to eat enough calories, hardgainers tend to respond incredibly well to lifting weights—with a proper bulking program, we’re often able to exceed all the expected rates of muscle growth even while keeping our gains fairly lean.

 We do start with less muscle, though.
 A study published in 2000 in the Journal of Applied Physiology determined that the average man weighs around 200 pounds and has about 80 pounds of muscle mass on his frame (study).
 Over the course of his life, he might be able to add another forty pounds of muscle to that, accumulating 120 pounds of muscle overall.